Pankovea/Pankovea_MaxScriptsTools/README_EN.md

 ## Simplify Spline by Remove Selected Vertices
 [Version 2025.04.01 - alpha](/scripts/Simplify-Spline-by-Remove-Selected-Vertices.ms)

+Script to simplify splines.
+The base EditableSpline or Line object is required.
+The modifier won't work.

-Removes a group of consecutive vertices in a spline and strives to create a shape.
+* If vertices are selected, it deletes a group of consecutive vertices and strives to restore the shape.
+* If splines are selected, it determines which vertices can be deleted and deletes them.
+(This mode is experimental)

 To work, you need [Matrix.ms ](/scripts/Matrix.ms) in the script folder.
 [Matrix docs](/docs/Matrix.ms_EN.md)

 You need to select the vertices to be deleted in the spline (not in the modifier) and run run_simplifySpline().
 I'm still trying to figure out how to format the macro script.

-It doesn't process the extreme vertices yet.
+Does not process extreme vertices.
 You will not be able to delete the first and last in a closed spline.
 There are also problems if the vertices are angular.
 They should all have guides in this implementation.

 ## Albedo Tuner